 Another thing that should be mentioned about Daniel’s education is that it is a little bit different than the typical lawyer.
 It’s different because the vast majority of people who attend law school first obtain a bachelor’s degree in one of three areas: Political Science, English, or History.
 Daniel obtained his bachelor’s degree in Engineering from Cal Poly State University in San Luis Obispo.
 Incidentally, Cal Poly is regarded by many as the top undergraduate public university engineering college in the country.

 And, for law school Daniel attended UCLA School of Law.
 He graduated in 1980 and took the bar exam that same year.
 Daniel was fortunate enough to pass the bar exam in his first attempt.
 Daniel says the following about passing the bar exam on his first try: “Not bad for an old cotton picker from Texas!”

 Last, but not least, Daniel’s career as a lawyer is also a little bit different than the typical plaintiff’s lawyer.
 The vast majority of plaintiff’s lawyers hardly ever go to trial.
 Most of them may take a case to trial once every five years or so.
 Daniel tried his first jury trial within one month of getting his license to practice law.
 Daniel’s skill as a personal injury lawyer in Bakersfield has not gone unnoticed.
 Daniel is proud of the fact that he was selected to teach at Gerry Spence’s Trial Lawyers College.
 This trial advocacy school is widely considered to be the best in the country.
-What does jury trial experience and trial skills mean to the client?
-That Daniel will obtain top and full value for the client’s case because insurance companies respect and fear a skilled and experienced trial lawyer.
+What do jury trial experience and trial skills mean to the client?
+That Daniel will obtain the top and full value for the client’s case because insurance companies respect and fear a skilled and experienced trial lawyer.